1430913132/FingerSprint-FPGA-Game/README.md

-Waiting plz, It's my first time using Github and I am exploring how to upload my prokect, sorry.
+Waiting plz, It's my first time to use Github and I am exploring how to upload my prokect, sorry.